patricia-pan/node-readme/README.md

 Creates a new file in migrations folder (for migrating to SQL) and another in models folder (to see our model format)

-sequelize db:migrate // Automatically creates a table with the same name as the model but with an s at the end If you mess up with your migration, you can undo the migration, edit the names of your columns in your models file, and re-migrate.
+sequelize db:migrate // Automatically creates a table with the same name as the model but with an s at the end If you mess up with your migration, you can undo the migration (unmigrate), edit the names of your columns in your models file, and re-migrate.
 Sequelize tracks what files have or haven't already been migrated, so if a model schema has already been migrated, any changes you make to it won't reflect.
 [How to undo a migration](https://gawdiseattle.gitbook.io/wdi/05-node-express/express-sequelize/05validationsmigrations): `sequelize db:migrate:undo`

 In index.js: const db = require('./models')